mobile rating

 Departure or Onwards Travel

-Today you will be transferred to Kilimanjaro Airport in time for your flight, or if you’ve decided to extend your Tanzanian adventure, begin the next part of your journey!
+Today you will be transferred back to Kilimanjaro International Airport (JRO) in time for your flight.

 • Park Fees